 # What is the best full leg massager? | 321 STRONG Answers

-> The best full leg massager is a textured foam roller: no batteries, no maintenance, and it targets every leg muscle group.
-See why experts recommend foam rollers over electronic massagers.
+> The best full leg massager is a textured foam roller.
+No batteries, no maintenance, targets every leg muscle group.
+See why experts prefer foam rollers.

 **URL:** https://localhost/answers/what-is-the-best-full-leg-massager